recoilme/losslessmix/README.md

-## An experimental algorithm that allows you to mix models without loss of quality.
+## Algorithm that allows you to mix models without loss of quality.

 TLDR; When mixing, the weights closest to the weights of the original model are chosen